mm80843/T3.5/docs/Benef/PBN__Benef_507.md

 # __Avoidance of strict lockdown measures__

-## Name of the Benefit

-The implementation of anti-contagion policies has helped avoid the need for strict lockdown measures, which can have severe economic and social impacts.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from a more resilient and stable economy, reduced business disruptions, and improved asset values.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_552.md)